 Kosovo is a small country located in Southeast Europe.
 It is one of the poorest countries in Europe.
 37% of the population lives on an income of less than 2 dollars a day which is below the poverty line.
 Even 15% live below the line of extreme poverty.

 95% of the population is Muslim, however most of them do not live their religion.
-In a country with a population of less than 2 million People only a small number of Christians can be found throughout whole Kosovo.
+In a country with a population of less than 2 million people only a small number of Christians can be found throughout whole Kosovo.

 Our YWAM base is located in Prishtina, the capital of Kosovo and with 200.000 inhabitants also the biggest city in the country.
 Prishtina is a modern, western-influenced city and the center of politics, media, student life and international community.
-Fully corresponding to the Kosovoran coffee culture, in this city you will find one café after the other.
+Fully corresponding to the Kosovo coffee culture, in this city you will find one café after the other.

 Declaring its independence only 10 years ago on February 17, 2008, Kosovo is one of the youngest countries in the world.
 This was preceded by years of struggle for independence from Serbia.